-For the innumerable centuries, mankind has based their precepts and concepts of philosophy patently, with the elementary premise of democracy, but have forsaken the original principles of philosophy, within the actual structure we call society.
-They have imposed with the advent of religion and science of the elites, the vanguard of the constitution of our teaching and learning.
+For the innumerable centuries, mankind has based the precepts and concepts of philosophy patently, with the elementary premise of democracy, but have forsaken the original principles of philosophy, within the actual structure we call society.
+The advent of religion and the vanguard of science have imposed, the constitution of our teaching and learning.
 The discourse I shall attempt to expound in this essay of philosophy is the procurement of its relevance attached to the prolonged history of humanity, upon the Earth of which our societies have been formed in accordance, with its judicious elements.
 What I shall propound to the intrigued reader conscientiously is a substantial philosophy of subliminal enlightenment and pellucid interpretation.
 It is not a belief or hypothesis of sophistry that can be refelled, with unfounded arguments or incontrovertible facts.
 It was not created on the rudiments of religion or science, in its conceptual origin.
 Instead, the ingenuous propagation of this inception is asseverated in the disclosure of this innovative concept of philosophy called 'Anima Vitalitas.'
 The inference of this philosophy is analogous to the philosophy of the immemorial Greek philosophers, Socrates, Plato, Aristotle, Xenophon, Aeschines, Isocrates, Aristophanes, amongst others of the Hellenistic and Neoplatonist periods of philosophy.
 There is an intrinsic correlation to this reference and personification of personages that we can surmise, through the meticulous exploration of our meditative analysis and elenchus exposed.
 We have been imparted since birth, the specific erudition of our scholars and mentors that are assigned our instruction, but we are nequient to ascertain the authentic conception of the magnitude of its purport and significance as neophytes, without constructive meditation and contemplation.

 The philosophy that I assert with my elaborate circumspection permits the introspection that is prescribed to the innate quintessence of the soul, and the practicality of its usage that can be construed, as empirical or nonempirical in its involute composition.
 There is an unparalleled contrast, between the somatic vessel that we call our human body, with the psychology of the abstract connection of what is then determined to be the human psyche or soul.
 The actuality of its definition can be examined, in the capacity and capability of the mental faculties projected, by the activated brain and its operative cognition uninhibitedly.
 Thence, the concept of this new evolution of deliberation actuated must be allowed its progress to be effectuated, in order to elaborate the efficiency of its growth in the body, the mind and the soul of a human being.
 The common characteristics that I attribute to this philosophy are intertwined, with the discernible traits that are reflected, within the quotidian human behaviour that is associated to ethics and utilitarianism.